ksanki/ksanki.github.io/series/quantum-computing/super-introduction-to-OCaml-en.md

 ### Conditional
 We use `if ... then ... else ...` to express conditional.
-Unlike other procedure procedural languages, we do not omit `else`.
+Unlike other procedural languages, we do not omit `else`.
 We have to place expressions that have the same type after `then` and `else`.
 ```ocaml
 let res0 = if 0 <= 100 then 1 else -1 (* 1 *)